 Disclosures: None of the authors have received compensation of any kind to produce this work.
-None of the authors receive funding of any type from the healthcare industry as of the date of this article.
-No direct, indirect, or affiliated funding was provided to TMIT Global or the Med Tac Bystander Rescue Care Program from the healthcare industry including but not limited to pharmaceutical or device companies.
+None of the authors receive funding of any type from the healthcare industry as of the date of this

 Funding: The funding of this work was provided by the philanthropy of private individuals with no direct or indirect relationships with healthcare pharmaceutical or device industries.